Traveling to Thailand during Covid-19: What you need to know before you go - KESQ

 The basics

-All international arrivals are subject to a 14-day quarantine at a state-approved facility.
+All travelers need to obtain a Certificate of Entry in order to enter Thailand and are subject to a 14-day quarantine at a state-approved facility.

 What’s on offer